Solveig: In fiction

 Solveig is a central character in the play Peer Gynt by Henrik Ibsen.
 She sings the famous "Solveig's Song" in Edvard Grieg's musical suite of the same name.
 Ibsen uses sun imagery in association to the character (scene 10, act 5), indicating that Ibsen may have favored the idea that the name is etymologically associated with the sun.

 There is also a female central character in the Argentine novelist Leopoldo Marechal's Adán Buenosayres named Solveig Amundsen.
 Furthermore, Solveig is the main character and narrator of Matthew J. Kirby's Icefall.

 Solveig is also one of the protagonists in the video game Battlefield V, in the episode called "Nordlys".

+A character named Solvieg is the protagonist of the albums Solveig, Emerald Seas, and Gods of Debauchery by American symphonic metal band Seven Spires.